ksu-cs-textbooks/cis300/content/stacks-queues/paren.md

 this closing parenthesis has no matching opening parenthesis.
 In this case, we would have stopped immediately, determining that the **string** is not matched.
-Likewise, if we had encountered a closing parenthesis that did not match the parentheis at the top of the stack, this would have indicated a mismatched pair.
+Likewise, if we had encountered a closing parenthesis that did not match the parenthesis at the top of the stack, this would have indicated a mismatched pair.
 Again, we would have stopped immediately.
 Finally, if we had reached the end of the **string** with a nonempty stack, this would have indicated that we had at least one